FOREX-Dollar nurses quarterly losses as U.S. jobs data awaited

 The nonfarm payrolls report is expected to show that employers added 205,000 jobs in March.

-"We believe that dollar bulls will be sorely disappointed by tomorrow's report for a number of reasons," Kathy Lien, managing director at BK Asset Management in New York, said in a note to clients on Thursday.
+"We believe that dollar bulls will be sorely disappointed by tomorrow's report for a numbers of reasons," Kathy Lien, managing director at BK Asset Management in New York, said in a note to clients.

 "Non-farm payrolls is only important when it can be a game changer for Federal Reserve policy but Janet Yellen made it very clear that they have no intention of raising interest rates in April and unless there's significant improvements at home and abroad, rates will remain steady in June as well," Lien said.